Evidence based child therapy in O’Fallon MO

 How does child-centered play therapy work?

 Child centered play therapy starts with a belief system.
 After 38 years of practicing child-centered play therapy, I believe more now than ever before, that kids find their best answers when I trust them to take active leadership in the playroom.
+I’ve seen the evidence up close and personal.
 Like me, you might be surprised to discover that kids find answers in play therapy that are a right fit for their world with more lasting and deeper impact than anything an adult could impose of them from the outside.

 Then, as a child explores the toys in the playroom, following their own ideas and imagination, I respond to their spontaneous behaviors and the things they say in a way that inspires their growth.
 I don’t say the things adults usually say so that kids can figure things out for themselves.